 Certain restrictions apply:

-• The servicemember must have declared "legal residence for purposes of withholding state income taxes from military pay" in the other state.
+• The servicemember and spouse must have declared "legal residence for purposes of withholding state income taxes from military pay" in the other state.

-• The servicemember must be in the state in compliance with military orders.
+• The servicemember and spouse must be in the state in compliance with military orders.

 • The servicemember’s spouse must be in the state solely to be with their spouse.

 NOTE: The non-resident servicemember must continue to allocate non-military income from services performed to the state in which the income was earned.